codam-coding-college/spark-sessions/minishell/SparkSession - minishell - mod.md

 Things get even more mind-blowing when you throw `dup`/`dup2` into the mix.

+## Tips
 Here's a more detailed explanation about data flows through pipes, with handy diagrams: [pipes, forks, & dups](http://www.rozmichelle.com/pipes-forks-dups/)

-Things that we couldn't cover today but that would be helpful to look into for your project:
+And here's a couple other things that could be helpful to look into for your project:
 - abstract syntax tree
 - finite state machines